eugenevinitsky/robust_RL_multi_adversary/README.md

 To recreate the results completely go to `run_scripts/recreate_results` and read and run the files there.
 However, to do this you will either need an AWS account that is properly set up or to run each python command in there locally.

+## Citations
+The original paper corresponding to this code is at https://arxiv.org/abs/2008.01825 For citations please use
+@article{vinitsky2020robust,
+  title={Robust Reinforcement Learning using Adversarial Populations}, author={Vinitsky, Eugene and Du, Yuqing and Parvate, Kanaad and Jang, Kathy and Abbeel, Pieter and Bayen, Alexandre}, journal={arXiv preprint arXiv:2008.01825}, year={2020}
+}